elmahio/documentation/docs/allowing-elmah-io-uptime-agents.md

 User-Agent: elmahio-uptimebot/2.0
 ```

-Or you can allow requests based on an IP.
-Here's an overview of possible inbound IP addresses by region.
+Allowing requests by possible inbound IP addresses is also an option.
+Since we run on Azure these changes over time, but here's a list by region as of time of writing this article:

 :us: **United States West**